 The Makeup of the Snare

 Today we will use paracord, as it has many applications in survival and can be utilized in several ways.
-If you do not have any, you can use many different things as long as they are cordage.
-In primitive times, they didn’t have wire, rope, or paracord and used leather or plants fibers.
+If you don’t have any, you can use many different things such as a snare wire as long as they are cordage.
+In primitive times, they didn’t have wire, rope, or paracord and used leather or plant fibers.

 Some plants that provide fibers to use for cords are: